JohnGalinato808/fitjourney/README.md

 - Mai Abe
     - Completed: - Completed Admin Panel page.
 The page retrieves and displays corresponding roles and ability to toggle the accessibility for each user.
 Made the Admin Panel page accessible only to admin users.
 Created toggle button to control accessibility, where it would alert the admin user each time the active/inactive status of a user was changed.
 The active/inactive status of a user (accessibility) is only modifiable for users with 'user' role.
 Users with 'admin' role are always active.
 Once a user was limited accessibility, an error message, 'Your account has been disabled', will be displayed on an attempt to login.
 - Tiffany Ngo
-    - Completed: Implemented circle graph that shows how much fitness was done each month in a specified year, percentage-wise
+    - Completed: Implemented circle graph that shows how much fitness was done each month in a specified year, with the ability to go back to previous years.
+It shows only the months that have fitness entries in it, with a legend attached to the pie chart that shows how much time was spent each month exercising both in total time spent and percentage-wise.

 ========= 4/10/24 Updates ==========